Pre-Licensing Financial & Background Investigations

 What is the attire for the program?

 What is the refund policy?

 - In the event a course is canceled, registrants will be notified as soon as possible and receive a full refund of their registration fee.
-If you need to make travel arrangements that require airfare or non-refundable fees please contact our office at 702-895-2445 to verify that the course will take place.
-The International Center for Gaming Regulation is not responsible for any travel and related expenses or other expenses incurred by any participant due to a course cancelation.
+The International Center for Gaming Regulation is not responsible for any travel and related expenses or other expenses incurred by any participant due to a course cancellation.

-- A service fee of twenty percent (20%) will apply to all participant initiated cancelations received three (3) weeks prior to the event.
+- A service fee of Twenty Percent (20%) will apply to all participant initiated cancellations received three (3) weeks prior to the event.

-- A service fee of fifty percent (50%) will apply to all participant initiated cancelations received two (2) weeks (14 days or less) prior to the event.
+- A service fee of Fifty Percent (50%) will apply to all participant initiated cancellations received two (2) weeks (14 days or less) prior to the event.
 In the event you need to cancel, you may substitute another person to attend in your place.
 However, you will need to inform us in writing no later than two (2) business days prior to the start of the event.